Video games in the United States: Market statistics

 The best-selling console video game genres of 2022 were action, shooters, and sports.
 The PC gaming market's best-selling genres were role-playing, strategy, and casual.
 For online games, the most popular genres are puzzle/trivia, action/strategy, and casual/social games.

 While there are many American video game developers that have been producing games for years, Japanese video games and companies have regularly been listed in the annual lists of best sellers.

 In December 2022, American consumers spent $7.6 billion on video gaming content, hardware, and accessories, up 2% from the previous month and bringing total expenditure for the year to $56.6 billion.
 The unit sales growth featured a similar drop with the report of 188 million units sold from 245.9 in 2021.
 U.S. gaming consumers spent a total of $20.77 billion on the game industry alone and currently hard copies of video games are still dominating in sales compared to digital copies.
 2022 saw inexorable expansion in the gaming sector, particularly in online and mobile gaming.
 A fundamental shift in mentality is also occurring, with games now being viewed as venues for creativity, self-expression, and socialization.
 While major IT firms are developing their own meta-universes, new gaming technologies such as AR, VR, and MR are changing the industry.

-Best-selling video games
+Best-selling video games by year

-The following titles are the top ten best-selling video games in the United States, according to sales figures from The NPD Group as of 2017.
-The list covers console games and PC games, but does not include console pack-in game bundles, arcade video games, mobile games or free-to-play titles.
-Among the top ten titles, six were developed or published by Japanese company Nintendo, two published by American company Activision, and two from British developer Rockstar North and American publisher Rockstar Games.